-Conductivity Conductivity, an indication of the level of dissolved salts in a sample, usually measured at 20°C and expressed in mS/m.
+Conductivity Conductivity, an indication of the level of dissolved salts in a sample, usually measured at 25°C and expressed in in μS/cm.

 DRP Dissolved reactive phosphorus.

 g/m3 Grams per cubic metre, and equivalent to milligrams per litre (mg/L).
 In water, this is also equivalent to parts per million (ppm), but the same does not apply to gaseous mixtures.